isc-projects/bind9/doc/notes/notes-9.19.9.rst

   including any configured forwarders, resulting in SERVFAIL answers being sent to clients.
 This has been fixed. :gl:`#3752`

+- In certain query resolution scenarios (e.g. when following CNAME records), :iscman:`named` configured to answer from stale cache could return a SERVFAIL response despite a usable, non-stale answer being present in the cache.
+This has been fixed. :gl:`#3678`

 - When an outgoing request timed out, :iscman:`named` would retry up to three times with the same server instead of trying the next available name server.
 This has been fixed. :gl:`#3637`